paulio11/P4-Squigl-Twitter-Clone/README.md

 #### Post Page
 - Each post has it's own page, this can be accessed by click the post timestamp or permalink in the footer.
 - On the post page a user can read and post their own replies.
+- The date of the post is represented in a few ways.
+    - If the post is less than a minute old it shows as "Now".
+    - If the post is less than 24 hours old then "X hours ago" is shown.
+    - If the post is greater than 24 hours old then the published date will be shown.
 - Each post shows a like count, reply count, repost count and a menu with further options.
 These are also shown wherever a post is displayed (feed, user page and search results).
 - If the logged in user has replied and/or liked a post the relevant icons will be filled in.
 - Clicking the repost icon or count will let the user repost the post by including it in a post of their own.
 - A user can like a post without the need for a page reload thanks to Ajax.
 This code can be found [here](https://github.com/paulio11/project-4/blob/main/templates/templates/post-template.html#L109).
 - Each post contains a drop down menu which includes the option to **Report** the post and a **Permalink**.
 If the logged in user is the author of the post, they will also see the **Edit/Delete** option.
+- Each reply contains a button to **Report** the reply.
+If the logged in user is the author of the reply, they will also see the **Edit/Delete** option.

 ```
 def post(request, post_id):